-Instructions to receive Open Practices Badges vary with each journal.
-Psi Chi Journal follows the disclosure statement model; specific guidelines are provided below.
+Instructions to receive Open Science Badges vary with each journal.
+Psi Chi Journal follows the disclosure statement model; view our Application Instructions.

 Open Data Badge

-Authors will receive information to apply for this Badge after their manuscript is Conditionally Accepted for publication in Psi Chi Journal.
-To be eligible, authors must create a free account on the OSF website and post all digitally shareable data necessary to reproduce the reported results.
+To be eligible for this Badge, authors must create a free account on the OSF website and post all digitally shareable data necessary to reproduce the reported results.
 This allows future researchers to review your work and compare it to their other findings.

 - Keep in mind: some data cannot and should not be posted due to issues of confidentiality or other ethical concerns.